 - Do not mount the service account credentials in a container if it does not need to access the Kubernetes API.

 12) Assess image provenance, including registries

 As a rule of thumb, don’t deploy code from unknown sources.
-For Kubernetes, this means using images from known/whitelisted registries only.
+For Kubernetes, this means using images from known registries/ones that are on allow lists only.

 13) Extend your image scanning to deploy phase